Smithay/wayland-rs/book/wayland/structure.md

 ## The display, the registry and the globals

 A client session starts with a single object: the `wl_display`.
-This object represents the connection to the server, an remains alive until the end.
+This object represents the connection to the server, and remains alive until the end.
 This is the entry point of the wayland
 protocol: from it instances of `wl_registry` can be created.

 This registry is the real heart of the protocol.
 Upon creation, it will receive a stream of events